farsonic/vme-lab-bringup/README.md

 ### 1. vm-bringup.sh

 Creates and configures a single VM based on a master image which you should have already downloaded and positioned into /var/lib/libvirt/images/ already.
-All my testing here is based on using issuing the following command
+All my testing here is based on using a specific ubuntu cloud image.
+Yes, I could use cloud-init here but this just quick for testing.

 ```
 sudo wget -P /var/lib/libvirt/images/ https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64-disk-kvm.img